srisarya/LMS_Reproducible-R/r_course/introToR_Session2.md

  [6] "more"        "more"        "more"        "more"        "more"
 ```

-This allows for multiple nested "else if" statements to be applied to vectors.
+This allows for multiple nested **ifelse** functions to be applied to vectors.

 ```r